 Automatic accounts are connected to your bank / credit card / financial service and the data gets imported automatically.
 Because data is imported automatically, transfer matching should happen automatically as well.
 If it doesn’t, check Bank connections / Review entires or use the Make transfer option on entry details.

 In some rare cases, a part of the transfer might be missing if the bank didn’t report it.
 E.g. income part of transfer not showing up on your credit card account when you pay for it.
 In such cases, Review entries will help you create the missing part, so the transfer can be created.

 Transfers between an automatic and a manual account

-Just find the expense on the bank account from which you made the cash withdrawal and tap on it to open details.
+Find the expense on the bank account from which you made the cash withdrawal and tap on it to open details.
 Then choose “Make transfer” and match it with your Cash account.
 Toshl will automatically create the income part on the cash account and match them together into a transfer.
 Your ATM withdrawal will now be a transfer and will no longer count in the expense sum.

 Transfers between two manual accounts

 Manual accounts are any accounts where you track the incomes and expenses by entering them through the app.
 You should add the transfers manually there, no automatic matching can be done.

 To add a transfer click “Add transfer” below the list of financial accounts.

 There’s also a shortcut to make this quicker:

 - in the mobile app: drag the + button up and to the right until it changes to Add transfer, then release the button